pratapladhani/mcs-labs/labs/autonomous-support-agent/README.md

 31. **Customize** the **Members to add** input to set its **Description** to:

     ```
-    Only use the "from" email of the triggering received email.
+    Only use the "from" email address of the received email.
 There should be only one user to add.
 E.g., henry.jammes@copilotstudiotraining.onmicrosoft.com
     ```
 32. Click **Save** to finalize the tool configuration